fncbook/fnc/book/matrixanaly/symm-eig.md

 Let $T_{ii}=\operatorname{sign}(D_{ii})$ for all $i$.
 Then $\mathbf{T}^2=\mathbf{I}$ and $|\mathbf{D}|=\mathbf{T}\mathbf{D}$.
 The result follows.
 ::::

 The converse of the [Spectral Decomposition Theorem](thm-spec-decomp) is also true: every matrix with a unitary diagonalization and real eigenvalues is hermitian.
-However, there are non-hermitian matrices that meet just the requirement of a unitary EVD; any such matrix is called **normal**.
+However, there are non-hermitian matrices that meet just the requirement of a unitary EVD; any such matrix is called {term}`normal`.

 ::::{sidebar} Demo
 :class: demo